The Derby Probus Club

 Giles Chance

 Giles was educated at Eton, St. Andrews University and a Business School in New Hampshire, USA.
 Prompted by his 1989 honeymoon in China, he formed a company with offices in Beijing, Shanghai and London, advising multinationals on their business in China and assisting Chinese enterprises in acquiring technology from Western companies.
 He is a leading expert on Chinese business and was a Professor at the Guanghua School of Management at Peking University.
-Dawn lost her hearing 21 years ago, as a result of Meniere’s Disease.
-She has worked for the Charity since 2015 and in 2018, when she realised she needed more help, she applied for a Hearing Dog to assist her.
-Digby is a cocker/working cocker spaniel cross and has been with her for over 4 years.

 February 12th The History of Chimneys and Chimney Sweeps